Are Airbags Safe? Everything You Need To Know

 Airbags Are Meant to Keep Passengers Safe When Used Properly

 In the case of any serious collision, car airbags act as a crucial safety device that may significantly lower the chance of injuries.
-They function by instantly erecting a barrier between the occupant and the inside of the car's harsh surfaces.
+The system functions by instantly erecting a barrier between the occupant and the inside of the car's harsh surfaces.
 The head, chest, torso, pelvis, and knees of the occupants are all protected by various types of airbags in the case of a collision in modern vehicles.
 While they offer a relatively high level of effectiveness, airbags should not be used in place of seat belts.
 The best method for safeguarding car occupants in the case of an accident is still using a seat belt.